AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-ui.md

 ## Define a source and destination schema

 It is expected that you have already created the two schemas that will be defined in the relationship.
-For demonstration purposes, this tutorial creates a relationship between members of an organization's loyalty program (defined in a "Loyalty Members" schema) and their favorite hotels (defined in a "Hotels" schema).
+For demonstration purposes, this tutorial creates a relationship between members of an organization's loyalty program (defined in a "Loyalty Members" schema, based on the XDM Individual Profile class) and their favorite hotels (defined in a "Hotels" schema, based on a custom "Hotel" class).

 Schema relationships are represented by a **source schema** having a field that refers to another field within a **destination schema**.
 In the steps that follow, "Loyalty Members" will be the source schema, while "Hotels" will act as the destination schema.